loup icon

 • Boiling water

-• 1 tablespoon of baking soda for each cup of water
+• 1 tablespoon of baking soda per cup of water

-1. Bring the water to a boil – it should be enough water to reach the top of the bowl
+1. Bring water to a boil — use enough to fill the bowl.

-2. Take your soup bowl/vessel and line it with aluminum foil, shiny side up
+2. Line the bowl with aluminum foil, shiny side up.

-3. Add 1 tablespoon of baking soda with each cup of water into the bowl and be prepared that the solution will bubble.
+3. Add 1 tablespoon of baking soda per cup of water.
+The solution will bubble — this is normal.

-5. Leave in the solution for 2-5 minutes.
-If the level of tarnishing is really bad then you can leave it in up to 10 minutes.
+5. Leave the jewelry in the solution for 2–5 minutes.
+For heavily tarnished pieces, leave up to 10 minutes.

-6. Remove the jewelry with a pair of kitchen tongs or a spoon.
-Rinse under cool water.
-You may then shine it with the dry cleaning cloth.
-Prepare to be amazed!
+6. Remove with tongs or a spoon.
+Rinse under cool water, then buff with a soft cloth.
+Prepare to be amazed.

 Method #2